osxhacker/smocs/README.md

 implementation hopefully makes this fascinating subject approachable to developers seeking to apply *CSP*'s in their daily work.

+#### Tree ####

+The next level of sophistication regarding *CSP* solvers resides in the `com.tubros.constraint.core.internal.tree` package.
+Here, the `TreeFiniteDomainSolver` employs a `SolutionTree` to search the problem space for satisfactory answers.
+It uses a small set of heuristics to make informed decisions regarding variable ordering within the `SolutionTree` and also uses constraint propagation.

 #### Graph ####

 TBD